sonmarcho/sonmarcho.github.io/5-passions.md

 I lived in Shanghai in 2019, which allowed me to discover the Chinese culture and more specifically the Chinese language.
 I fell in love with this language, and since then have been practicing with diligence.
-My dream would be to have the ability of enjoying Chinese litterature in Chinese, and by enjoying I mean not only understand the text but actually grasp its subtleties and relish the style in which it is written, all things which are lost in translation.
+My dream would be to have the ability to enjoy Chinese literature in Chinese, and by enjoy I mean not only understand the text but actually grasp its subtleties and relish the style in which it is written, all things which are lost in translation.
 This goal is of course difficult, maybe to the point of being unattainable; it is